 The generation of a DRAIR depends on the acquisition of specific data from the DRAIR database about the aircraft item(s) in question.
-Although the type and source of data needed are known in advance by the system, the specific qualifiers for finding the data are not known until the user provides a request.
-The fact that a user can provide different input depending on what is known, as well as the fact that wild cards can be used to

-Development of the DRAIR ADVISER system required the novel integration of various software development technologies. describe the desired data, further complicates the problem of acquiring the relevant data.
-To solve this problem, a rule-based approach was taken to generate the complex database queries required to access the required data.
-Rules written in CLIPS provided increased flexibility and a powerful pattern-matching capability that permitted the handling of wildcard input as well as the possibility of multiple-data input.
-The rule base was capable of handling queries in which the user only knew one or two of the input identifiers (that is, NSN, WUC, or MDS).
-A first-level set of rules was designed to dynamically construct queries to obtain any user-unknown identifiers from the database.
-A second-level set of rules then uses the results of the firstlevel queries to build additional queries that actually access the relevant maintenance and supply data.
+Though the type and source of data needed is known in advance by the system, the specific qualifiers for finding the data is not known until the user provides a request.
+The fact that a user can provide different inputs depending on what is known, as well as the fact that wildcards can be used to describe the desired data, complicates further the problem of acquiring the relevant data.
+To solve this problem, a rule-based approach was taken to generate the complex database queries required to access the required Rules written in CLIPS provided increased data. flexibility and a powerful pattern matching capability that permitted the handling of wildcarded input as well as the possibility of multiple data input.
+The rule base was capable of handling queries in which the user only knew one or two of the input identifiers (i.e., NSN, WUC, or MDS).
+A first-level set of rules was designed to dynamically construct queries to obtain any userunknown identifiers from the database.
+A second-level set of rules then uses the results of the first-level queries to build additional queries that actually access the relevant maintenance and supply data.